Scott Mills: Other work

 In February 2011, it was announced that Mills would take part in the BT Charity Trek along with other celebrities as part of the 2011 Comic Relief Red Nose Day campaign.
 The celebrities spent five days in the Kaisut desert in north Kenya, covering 100 km in temperatures up to 40 °C.

-On 16 and 17 November 2022, Mills raised over £1 million pounds for Children in Need after riding on a treadmill for twenty four hours.
+On 16 and 17 November 2022, Mills raised over £1 million for Children in Need after riding on a treadmill for twenty four-hours.

 Personal life

 Mills grew up in and around Southampton, attending Shakespeare Infant School and Crestwood College Secondary School in Eastleigh.
 He currently lives in London.

 Mills' parents are separated, although both feature in the show at sporadic intervals.

 Mills came out as gay to the press in 2001 to avoid tabloid-style speculation.
-Occasionally on the show, deflective comments are made, and Mills often jokes that he "doesn't have much luck with the ladies".
 In his Guardian interview he explained, "I'd just like to be accepted as a normal bloke who is gay and is on the radio and the television."
 Mills appeared at number 12 on the Independent on Sunday's Pink List for 2010.
 Mills was the 50th most influential gay person in Britain the previous year.

 He was awarded an honorary Doctorate of Arts from Southampton Solent University on 2 November 2009.
-The bridge that crosses the M3 at Fleet services was officially named The Scott Mills Bridge along with a plaque, on 16 March 2016.
+The bridge that crosses the M3 at Fleet services was officially named The Scott Mills Bridge and a plaque unveiled, on 16 March 2016.

-Mills has supported climate change causes such as Global Cool.
+Mills supported the former climate change prevention organisation Global Cool.

 In October 2021, Mills announced he had got engaged to Sam Vaughan, his boyfriend of four years.
+They married in Vilanova i la Geltrú, Spain in June 2024.

 In November 2022, Mills' 24-hour Treadmill walking marathon with Radio 2 raised over £1.2M for Children in Need.